ArkEcosystem/core/packages/core-snapshots-cli/README.md

 ### Append data to an existing snapshot
 To enable rolling snapshost and their faster import execution, it is possible to append data to the existing snapshot.
 The command is the same as for creating of snapshot with additional parameter for `-f` or `--filename` where we specify the existing snapshot we want to append.
 As a filename you only provide the `blocks.X.X.dat` filename, for example `blocks.0.331985.dat`.
-Other files (`transactions.dat, rounds.dat`) are auto appended.
+Other files are auto appended.

 When append is complete a new file is created, while preserving the old snapshost.
 You must manually delete old files if needed.
 ```bash